 Narcissists simply react a lot of the time.
 They are impulsive and careless.
 Even when they seem to be planning schemes and manipulations, they are simply reacting to a need or want they have without thinking about the consequences of what they are doing.
 These things don't matter.
 All that matters is need and want.
 Because of their magical thinking, they believe it will all work out fine, and because of their denial, they are able to justify everything they do.
 This all takes place after their impulse though.
 It is a reaction to their reaction, so to speak.

-The interesting thing is that not even a year later, the dog sadly had to be put to sleep and even though the threat to the narcissist's safety was not around anymore, he did not resume hitting his wife.
+The interesting thing is that not even a year later, the dog sadly had to be put to sleep (for an unrelated reason) and even though the threat to the narcissist's safety was not around anymore, he did not resume hitting his wife.
 It seemed to be that the "knee-jerk reaction" of hitting his wife was not a knee-jerk reaction after all, but a choice he was making without realizing it.
 A habit, for lack of a better word.
 A pattern.
 The advent of the dog into the situation forced the narcissist to stop and think before he did something and once he did that, he was able to consider the consequences and make the choice not to do it.
-So far as I know, he stopped for good, and that was years ago.
+As of this writing, he has not been physical with his wife again, and that was years ago.
 He's still a narcissist of course, but he is not physically violent anymore.
 He was forced to think before he acted and the pattern was broken.
 After that, he got into a different pattern and did not go back to the old one.
 This is a unique situation, but it is one that shows that narcissists can change their behavior if there are severe enough internal and external consequences.